 “Uncle, so you like football,” someone said.

 I walked away.
 I met the boy I sent for malt and snacks.
 “Take it to my desk,” I said to him.
-I needed the walk.
+I needed to walk.
 Going down to the vice principal’s office and coming back up would do me some good.

 “Wait, my change,” I said to the boy.